mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 As you can see the estimation of the expectation converges to the true value of 3.5.
 What we are doing in MC reinforcement learning is exactly the same but in this case we want to **estimate the utility for each state based on the return of each episode**.
 As for the dice, more episodes we take into account more accurate our estimation will be.

-Following the order on the Sutton and Barto's book **I will focus only on the First-Visit MC method in this post**.
 As usual we will implement the algorithm in Python.
 I wrote a class called `GridWorld` which is contained in the module `gridworld.py`.
 Using this class it is possible to create a grid world of any size and add obstacles and terminal states.
-The world contains a cleaning robot which will move following a specified policy.
+The cleaning robot will move in the grid world following a specific policy.
 Let's see how to create the world of our example:

 ```python
 import numpy as np